Living Abroad in Singapore: An Expat Goes East

 Food and Wine

 I love red wine.
 It is one of my favorite things in the world.
-Especially when accompanied a tantalizing plate of cheeses from around the globe.
-Unfortunately I've discovered a side effect from living in this hot and humid land.
+Especially when accompanied by a tempting plate of cheeses from around the globe.
+Unfortunately, I've discovered a side effect of living in this hot and humid land.
 I can't drink red wine.
 Who would have thought?
 Goodness knows I managed to consume a good deal of it previously.
-I guess the upside is that cheese is so expensive here I've had to knock both things off the list.
+The upside is that cheese is so expensive here I've had to knock both things off the list.

-I don't mean the Mandarin or Malay or Cantonese or even Singlish.
+I don't mean Mandarin or Malay or Cantonese or even Singlish.
 I mean the terminology.
 Every town has its own.
 The tube, the Subway.....etc....the MRT.
-It took me exactly 18 days to realize I was on my way to becoming a local.
-I was explaining to a newcomer that a meeting point was, “near the Little India MRT”, and watching the confused expression when I realized they didn't know that the MRT was the local train network.
+It took me 18 days to realize I was on my way to becoming a local.
+I was explaining to a newcomer that a meeting point was "near the Little India MRT" and watching the confused expression when I realized they didn't know that the MRT was the local train network.
 One step closer to integration.

 Rules and Regulations

 Question: What kind of country prohibits a fruit from the train?
-You can guess that the answer is Singapore.
-The durian fruit, known for its offensive aroma, is actually banned on the MRT.
+The answer is Singapore.
+The durian fruit, known for its offensive aroma, is banned on the MRT.

-I suppose the lack of "edge" in Singapore can be put down to the law-abiding nature of the citizens.
-Generally they are law-abiding because serious misdemeanors result in jail and serious offences result in death.
-Fairly harsh penalties do tend to act as a good deterrent it has to be said.
-However, Singapore is home to almost five million people, many of whom have creative outlets to explore.
-I’ve discovered Tiong Bahru is a little enclave of independent and creative talent.
-Tiong Bahru has character, lots of art deco apartments, a bit "rough around the edges," a few good restaurants and a good market...what more could you ask for?
+I suppose Singapore's lack of "edge" can be attributed to the citizens' law-abiding nature.
+Generally, they are law-abiding because serious misdemeanors result in jail, and serious offenses result in death.
+Harsh penalties act as a good deterrent.
+However, Singapore has almost five million people, many with creative outlets to explore.
+Tiong Bahru is a little enclave of independent and creative talent.
+Tiong Bahru has character, lots of art deco apartments, a bit "rough around the edges," a few good restaurants, and a good market...what more could you ask for?

-Frankly, I don't think I've even scratched the surface of the "real" Singapore, and I think a lot of it is to do with money.
-Many expats have a lot of money here, so when you can pay for anything, it's easy to obtain what you want.
-When you have less funds at your disposal, or you’re interested in "value for money" then it can be more of a challenge to fulfill your needs.
+Frankly, I don't think I've scratched the surface of the "real" Singapore, and I think much of it concerns money.
+Many expats have a lot of money here, so it's easy to obtain what you want when you can pay for anything.
+When you have fewer funds or are interested in "value for money," it can be more of a challenge to fulfill your needs.

-I set myself certain rules to help maintain exposure to locals here.
+I set myself specific rules to help maintain exposure to locals here.
 I walk or get public transport wherever I can.
-This may not sound like a big deal but taxis are very cheap in Singapore and it is extremely tempting to over use them.
+This may sound like a minor deal, but taxis are very cheap in Singapore, and it is incredibly tempting to overuse them.
 I resist this urge as often as possible.
-I also try and explore new areas, find the markets, and find the locals.
-The benefits in doing so can be significant.
+I also explore new areas, locate the markets, and find the locals.
+The benefits of doing so can be significant.
 If you shop in "Cold Storage" (the upscale supermarket), you'll pay something ridiculous like SGD4.00 for a bunch of coriander.
-If you buy chinese parsley from the market, or even from the same shop, it will cost you less than half that much and it's the same thing.
+If you buy Chinese parsley from the market or even from the same shop, it will cost you less than half that much, and it's the same thing.

 Many expats would have to admit that part of the novelty of being an expat is the feeling of being "different" in your new homeland.
-Even in London, with what seems like one million other Australians there is undoubtedly a novelty factor that attracts English people to you.
-In an Asian culture the difference is more prominent, as non-natives visually stand out in a crowd.
+Even in London, with what seems like one million other Australians, there is undoubtedly a novelty factor that attracts English people to you.
+In an Asian culture, the difference is more prominent, as non-natives visually stand out in a crowd.
 You actually need to adjust to being stared at because you are in the minority, which is quite an unusual feeling if you've not experienced it before.
 The other big difference is history.
-For a Caucasian Australian, with English ancestry, there is a historical link with England, and combined with commonalities like sport and language this gives you a common ground that proves immensely helpful in building relationships.
-Growing up in an area of Melbourne where there was a great deal of European influence, but less so from Asia, I was unaccustomed to this facet of settling in an Asian country.
+For a Caucasian Australian with English ancestry, there is a historical link with England, and combined with commonalities like sport and language, this gives you a common ground that proves immensely helpful in building relationships.
+Growing up in an area of Melbourne with a great deal of European influence but less so from Asia, I was unaccustomed to this facet of settling in an Asian country.

-Getting used to Asia will undoubtedly be full of more challenges and differences from the adjustment in other countries.
-This is all the more reason to persevere, learn as much as possible about the culture, and get to a point where I can call myself a local to some extent.
+Getting used to Asia will undoubtedly be full of challenges and differences compared to adjustments needed in other countries.
+This is all the more reason to persevere, learn as much as possible about the culture, and get to a point where I can call myself a local to some degree.
 Until it's time to move on again.

 Units per SGD

-Victoria Milner is the host of Singapore Foodie.
-Victoria is currently studying a Masters of Arts (Writing) and has previously worked in media, commerce, not-for-profit, and government roles.
-Originally from Melbourne, Victoria recently moved to Singapore.
-She has also lived in Sydney, London and Salt Lake City.
+Victoria Milner is originally from Melbourne.
+She has also lived in Sydney, London, and Salt Lake City.
 Victoria has traveled extensively through Europe, the Middle East, Asia, the United States, and Africa.
-Victoria has developed a love of travel that she is now leveraging to establish a career of sorts.
+Victoria has developed a love of travel that she is now leveraging to establish a career.
 Her life mission is to encourage every person with the means to experience travel in a way that enriches their lives and the lives of others.